tewarid/tewarid.github.io/_posts/2011/2011-06-13-getting-latest-version-of-chromium-browser-on-ubuntu.md

 tags: chrome latest ubuntu
 comments: true
 ---
+# Getting latest version of Chromium Browser on Ubuntu

 Add package source `ppa:chromium-daily/stable` to the repository in Synaptic Package Manager or using the CLI